ivos/signboard/src/site/markdown/features.md

 1. __View project__

 	As a system user I can view a project's detail.

-I can view code, name
+	As non-project member, I can view code, name attributes.

-attributes.
+	As project member, I can view code, name, description, date created attributes.